Siege of Belgrade (1717)

-The siege of Belgrade was a successful attempt by Austrian troops under the command of Prince Eugene of Savoy to capture the strategically important city of Belgrade from the Ottoman Empire.
-It took place during the Seventh Ottoman–Venetian War (1714–1718), barely a year after the Austrian victory at the Battle of Petrovaradin (Peterwardein).
-The Austrians routed the Ottoman relief army under Grand Vizier Hacı Halil Pasha on 16 August.
-As a consequence, the Belgrade garrison, deprived of relief, surrendered to the Austrians on 21 August.
-The Ottoman Sultan Ahmed III sued for peace, resulting in the Treaty of Passarowitz a year later, which completed the transfer of the remainder of Hungary, the Banat and the city of Belgrade into Austrian hands.
+The siege of Belgrade was the capture by the Habsburg forces under the command of Prince Eugene of Savoy of the strategically-important city of Belgrade from the Ottoman Empire.
+It took place during the Austro-Turkish War (1716–1718), barely a year after the Habsburg victory at the Battle of Petrovaradin (Peterwardein).
+The Imperial Army routed the Ottoman relief army under Grand Vizier Hacı Halil Pasha on 16 August.
+As a consequence, the Belgrade garrison, deprived of relief, surrendered to Habsburg forces on 21 August.
+Ottoman Sultan Ahmed III sued for peace, resulting in the Treaty of Passarowitz a year later, which completed the transfer of the remainder of Hungary, the Banat of Temeswar with lower Syrmia, and the city of Belgrade with central Serbia into Habsburg hands.

 Background

-Belgrade was wrested from the Ottoman Empire after the 1688 siege, but two years later, the Ottomans recaptured it.
+Belgrade was wrested from the Ottoman Empire after the 1688 siege, but already in 1690 the Ottomans recaptured the city.
 Prince Eugene was seriously wounded during the first siege and now strongly supported the need for a river flotilla on the Danube as being essential for the conquest of Belgrade.
-The mission of the fleet was to provide assistance and support to the imperial army.
-Eugene managed to enlist the Emperor's support, and crews for the ships were hastily recruited in the Netherlands.
+The mission of the fleet was to provide assistance and support to the Imperial Army.
+Eugene managed to enlist the Roman-German Emperor's support, and crews for the ships were hastily recruited in the Netherlands.
 The allies of Austria were Russia, which limited itself to a prudent line of defense, and Poland; both allies were still militarily engaged in the Great Northern War against Sweden and Charles XII.
 Meanwhile, the states of the Holy Roman Empire provided only a modest cash contribution and Bavaria joined the side of Austria.

 After the success of his 1716 campaign, with the defeat of a much larger Ottoman army at the Battle of Petrovaradin and the successful siege of Temeşvar, Eugene of Savoy had one main objective: the conquest of the fortress of Belgrade.
 The city, located exactly at the confluence of the Sava river and the Danube, and its fortress, on an arm of the Sava, could only be attacked from the south.
 Its walls could resist both attacks from the south-east and those from the north-west, and this made it a key to the Balkans for the Habsburgs and Central Europe for the Ottoman Empire.